School for Art Leaders

 Art education professionals who are new to leadership as well as those who have a range of leadership experience and are looking to enhance their skills are encouraged to apply.
 Successful applicants will:

-• Have five years or more of professional practice and currently be working as an art educator (school/school district, museum, college/university, local or state agency, community organization, or other work context)
+• Have five years or more of professional practice and currently working as an art educator (school/school district, museum, college/university, local or state agency, community organization, or other work context)

-• Have organizational support from a state association and/or your school/institution
+• Have organizational support from a state association and/or your school/institution.

 NAEA expects that the graduates of the program will actively apply their leadership skills in ways that will enhance their institutions, and/or NAEA and its affiliates, and contribute a positive impact on the field of art education.

-2024 Program Commitment
+2025 Program Commitment

 Application Process